Staff

 Before joining the J-School in August 2018, Kristen spent 11 years as an investigative reporter at the nonprofit newsroom the Center for Public Integrity, covering environmental and social justice issues.
 She’s been a journalist (link is external) for 26 years and has received numerous national and regional awards, including the Robert F. Kennedy Award, the Dart Award, the Edward R. Murrow Award and the Sigma Delta Chi Award for Public Service.
 In 2013, President Barack Obama signed a law addressing problems exposed by her 2009-10 CPI investigation, “Sexual Assault on Campus (link is external).”
 She was a Nieman Fellow at Harvard University and an Ochberg Fellow at the Dart Center for Journalism and Trauma.
 She graduated from the University of California at Berkeley and has a master’s degree in journalism from Boston University.
 She’s taught investigative skills classes at Columbia and serves as a master’s adviser for students in the Stabile investigative reporting program.

-• As the Assistant Dean of Student, Academic, and International Programs, Elena directs the Part-time Program for M.S. students and oversees a portfolio of international programs and communications.
-A graduate of the Part-time M.S. program, she was a staff writer at The Miami Herald.
-Her magazine work has appeared in VIBE, Marie Claire, Commonweal and PODER.
-She has also worked as an editor at Scholastic News and a staff writer at the Ford Foundation’s quarterly magazine.
-Elena is the faculty adviser to the National Association of Hispanic Journalists’ student chapter at Columbia University.
-She is a member of the school’s Academic Affairs team.
+• As Assistant Dean of Student and International Programs, Elena oversees partnerships with universities in Paris, Barcelona, Chile, São Paulo, and Buenos Aires.
+She oversees the part-time MS program for students who live and work in the New York City area.
+A 1999 graduate of Columbia Journalism School, Elena was a staff reporter at Newsday and The Miami Herald and a freelance magazine writer.
+She has also worked as an editor at Scholastic News and a staff writer at the Ford Foundation.
+A longtime adjunct professor at CJS, Elena is the faculty adviser to the National Association of Hispanic Journalists student chapter at Columbia.
+She is a board member of the Maria Moors Cabot Prize for outstanding reporting in Latin America and the Caribbean, and she administers several post-graduate fellowships that support reporting projects around the world.

 When not working, Barclay sails, fishes, snorkels, travels, gardens and cooks.
 She enjoys theater, film, music, art, dance and comic books.